Secured credit cards and prepaid credit cards are easier to apply for than traditional unsecured credit cards.

 Credit score required: Poor or bad credit score.

-The best prepaid card in Canada is the KOHO Prepaid Mastercard.
+The best prepaid card in Canada for building credit is the KOHO Mastercard.

-The basic KOHO card has no annual fees, and it offers 1%% cash back on groceries and bill payments and up to 5% cash back at select partner stores.
+The standard KOHO card costs $0* when you meet the requirements.
+It offers 1% cash back on groceries, restaurants, gas, and transportation and up to 5% cash back at select partner stores.

 This KOHO account also includes unlimited debit and Interac e-Transfer transactions.
 If you want to improve your credit score using a prepaid card, you can sign up for the optional KOHO Credit Building Service for $5 to $10 per month.